clarencedglee/notes/js fp/practical-uses.md

   Page('FP', '2018-02-02', [`Sue`, `Sam`])
 ]

-// you can make Page a Semigroup by adding a combine method: class Page {
+// you can make Page a Semigroup by adding a merge method: class Page {
   ...
-  combine(otherPage) {
+  merge(otherPage) {
     return new Page(
       this.name,
       Date.latest(this.date, otherPage.date),